danrlu/Fuller_Lab_paper/1.sequencing_data_processing/ATAC_seq/README.md

 #### 6. mapping statistics.
-these operates on the .bam files to see mapping metrics. the size metrics should show periodicity of fragment size that correspond to fragments that enclose no nucleosome, 1 nucleosome, 2 nucleosomes etc. This correlates with quality of ATAC-seq library.
+these operates on the .bam files to see mapping metrics.

+the size metrics should show periodicity of fragment size that correspond to fragments that enclose no nucleosome, 1 nucleosome, 2 nucleosomes etc. This correlates with quality of ATAC-seq library.
+It ran on the .bam file before and after removing duplicates, to see how duplicates change the distribution (bias towards shorter sequence).

 ```bash
 qsub Run05IdxStats_PE.sh
 qsub Run06Flagstat_Q20_PE.sh